Wolverhampton

-Wolverhampton (/ˌwʊlvərˈhæmptən/ WUUL-vər-HAMP-tən) is a city and metropolitan borough in the West Midlands of England.
-Located around 12 miles (20 km) north of Birmingham, it forms the northwestern part of the West Midlands conurbation, with the towns of Walsall to the east and Dudley to the south.
-The population in 2021 was 263,700, making it the third largest city in the West Midlands after Birmingham and Coventry.
+Wolverhampton (/ˌwʊlvərˈhæmptən/ WUUL-vər-HAMP-tən) is a city and metropolitan borough in the West Midlands, England.
+Located around 12 mi north-west of Birmingham, it forms the north-western part of the West Midlands conurbation, with the towns of Willenhall and Walsall to the east, and the towns of Sedgley and Dudley to the south.
+The population in 2021 was 263,700, making it the third largest city in the county after Birmingham and Coventry.

 Historically in Staffordshire, Wolverhampton grew as a market town specialising in the wool trade.
-During the Industrial Revolution, it became a major centre for coal mining, steel production, lock making, and automotive manufacturing; the economy of the city is still based on engineering, including a large aerospace industry, as well as the service sector.
-The city is also home to the University of Wolverhampton.
-A town for most of its history, it gained city status in 2000.
-The M6 motorway runs just outside Wolverhampton's east and northeast borders, while the M54 motorway starts to the north and links the city with Telford.
-For railway travel, the city is served by Wolverhampton station, while the western terminus of the West Midlands Metro network is also located in the city.
+During the Industrial Revolution, it became a major centre for coal mining, steel production, lock making, and automotive manufacturing; the economy of the city is still based on engineering, including a large aerospace industry and a service sector.
+The city is home to the University of Wolverhampton.
+A town for most of its history, it gained city status in 2001.
+The M6 motorway runs just outside the city's east and north-east borders, while the M54 motorway starts to the north and links the city with Telford.
+The city is served by Wolverhampton station, while the western terminus of the West Midlands Metro network is also located in the city.

-Wolverhampton has produced many notable musicians and artists and is known in the sports world as the home of Premier League football team Wolverhampton Wanderers FC, which plays at Molineux Stadium.
-As a result of experiencing a heavy influx of Indian immigrants from the 1950s onwards, the city is home to the largest percentage of Sikhs in England, who have been influential in shaping its identity; it also hosts a higher percentage of Hindus than the national average.
+Wolverhampton has produced many notable musicians and artists.
+It is known in the sports world as the home of EFL Championship football team Wolverhampton Wanderers FC, which plays at Molineux Stadium.
+As a result of experiencing a heavy influx of Indian immigrants since the 1950s, the city is home to the largest percentage of Sikhs in England, who have been influential in shaping its identity; it also hosts a higher percentage of Hindus than the national average.

 Toponymy

 The city is named after Wulfrun, who founded the town in 985, from the Anglo-Saxon Wulfrūnehēantūn ('Wulfrūn's high or principal enclosure or farm').

 Before the Norman Conquest of 1066, the area's name appears only as variants of Heantune or Hamtun; the prefix Wulfrun or similar appearing in 1070 and thereafter.
 Alternatively, the city may have earned its original name from Wulfereēantūn ('Wulfhere's high or principal enclosure or farm') after the Mercian King, who according to tradition established an abbey in 659, though no evidence of an abbey has been found.
 The variation Wolveren Hampton is seen in medieval records, for example in 1381.
 The Oxford English Dictionary includes the demonym Wulfrunian, defined as "An inhabitant of Wolverhampton", its earliest example of use being from 1959.